 Accuracy: the highest.

 The methods described above are highly widespread and used in any project.
 Try one of them or try to combine them to get the best working solution for you.
-Or you can simply manage all your tasks and projects in professional online Gantt chart software that easily estimates everything for you.
+Or you can simply manage all your tasks and projects and create Gantt charts online that will easily estimate everything for you.

 Have you ever used described techniques?
 Or, probably, you have something to add?
 Leave comments and let’s discus them!